nodesource/nsolid-statsd/README.md

     nsolid-statsd example.com

-Poll metrics every 10 seconds from the N|Solid proxy at `localhost:9000` and send them to the statsd server at `example.com:8125`.
+Poll metrics from the N|Solid storage at `localhost:4000` and send them to the statsd server at `example.com:8125`.

-    nsolid-statsd --interval 1 --tags true -- : example.com
+    nsolid-statsd --tags true -- : example.com

-Poll metrics every second from the N|Solid proxy at `example.com:9000` and send them to the statsd server at `localhost:8125`.
+Poll metrics every second from the N|Solid storage at `example.com:4000` and send them to the statsd server at `localhost:8125`.
 Send the N|Solid application tags as suffixes on the metrics.